V-Sekai/manuals/decisions/20200608-vsekai-charter.md

-# V-Sekai Charter (JUNE 8 2020)

-Mozilla Builders Summer MVP Lab
-(SUBMITTED ON JUNE 8 2020)
+# Mozilla Builders Summer MVP Lab (SUBMITTED ON JUNE 8 2020)

 Did you apply for our Spring MVP Lab program?